xKDR/Survey.jl/README.md

 using Survey

 data(api)
-## This function loads a commonly used dataset as an example.
+## This function loads a commonly used dataset, AcaAcademic Performance Index (API), as an example.
 Any DataFrame object can be used.

 dclus1 = svydesign(id = :dnum, weights = :pw, data = apiclus1, fpc = :fpc)